Uklejamini357/iadm_admin_mod/README.md

 ## Greatly Enhance your server management experience

 A very powerful, independent from ULX and open-source administration tool designed for Garry's Mod servers.<br>
+This addon aims to provide a great experience for managing servers with a new admin mod.<br>
-Project begun in 29th November 2025.
+Development begun in 29th November 2025.

 #### Abbreviations:
 > NYI: Not yet implemented<br>